SmittyWerbenJJ/daz_helpers/Readme.md

 \people\Genesis X\whatever\...
 ```
 Promo images of your product that you put in root- or the contentfolder, will be used as thumbnails inside daz studio

+This tool requires 7-zip.
+Make sure you install the [x64 version of 7-zip](https://www.7-zip.org/))

 ---
 ### Extract parents